-The appropriations and distributions of the 2009 and 2010 earnings of Chunghwa have been approved and resolved by the stockholders on June 18, 2010 and June 24, 2011 as follows:
+The appropriations and distributions of the 2010 and 2011 earnings of Chunghwa have been approved by the stockholders on June 24, 2011 and June 22, 2012 as follows:

-A Appropriation of Earnings Dividends Per Share N For Fiscal Year 2009 Fo NT\$ (In Millions) For Fiscal Year 2010 NTS (In Millions) For Fiscal Year 2009 NT\$ For Fiscal Year 2010 NT\$ Legal reserve \$ 4,374 \$ 4,761 Cash dividends 39,369 42,855 \$ 4.06 \$ 5.52
+Appropriatio Appropriation of Earnings Per Share For Fiscal Year 2010 NT\$ (In Millions) For Fiscal Year 2011 NT\$ (In Millions) For Fiscal Year 2010 NT\$ For Fiscal Year 2011 NT\$ Legal reserve \$ 4,761 \$ 4,707 Cash dividends 42,855 42,362 \$ 5.52 \$ 5.46

-The amounts for bonuses to employees and remuneration to directors and supervisors approved in the shareholders' meeting on June 24, 2011, were \$2,144 million and \$45 million, respectively.
+The amounts for bonuses to employees and remuneration to directors and supervisors approved in the stockholders' meeting on June 24, 2011, were NT\$2,144 million and NT\$45 million, respectively.
+There was no difference between the initial accrual amounts and the amounts resolved in stockholders' meeting of the aforementioned bonuses to employees and the remuneration to directors and supervisors.

+The amounts for bonuses to employees and remuneration to directors and supervisors approved in the shareholders' meeting on June 22, 2012, were NT\$2,040 million and NT\$44 million, respectively.
 There was no difference between the initial accrual amounts and the amounts resolved in shareholders' meeting of the aforementioned bonuses to employees and the remuneration to directors and supervisors.

-The amounts for bonuses to employees and remuneration to directors and supervisors approved in the stockholders' meeting on June 18, 2010, were NT\$1,801 million and NT\$41 million paid by cash, respectively.
-There was no difference between the initial accrual amounts and the amounts resolved in stockholders' meeting of the aforementioned bonuses to employees and the remuneration to directors and supervisors.